Kfoury/290I_HW_2/README.md

 #Intro
-This repo is intended for CS290I (Computer Science for Non_Computer Science) students.
+This repo is intended for CS290I (Computer Science for Non-Computer Science) students.
 It contains sample skeleton code from HW_2.
 An easy way to start the homework would be to fork this repo.

 ## Outcomes
 By the end of this HW you will be familiar with the basic object oriented programing principles applied in the Objective-C language.